DougGregor/swift-evolution/proposals/NNNN-init-accessors.md

 // Not actually sure if `get` and `set` appearing once is baked into the grammar or is a semantic restriction accessor-block -> init-accessor
 ```

+The `identifier` in an `init-dependency-clause`, if provided, is the name of the parameter that contains the initial value.
+If not provided, a parameter with the name `newValue` is automatically created.

 ### `init` accessor signatures